 Yet wait till winter comes again

-And who will call the wild-briar fair?
+And who will call the wild-briar fair?Then scorn the silly rose-wreath now

 And deck thee with the holly’s sheen,